 * ECB widely expected to leave monetary policy unchanged

-* Eonia rate spike keeps alive chances of ECB easing (Updates prices, adds fresh quote)
+* Spike in Eonia rate spike keeps alive chances of ECB easing

 By Marius Zaharia

-LONDON, May 8 (Reuters) - Euro zone government bond yields held close to recent lows on Thursday as a spike in money market rates kept alive a chance the European Central Bank would ease monetary policy further at its meeting later in the day.
+LONDON, May 8 (Reuters) - Euro zone government bond yields held close to recent lows on Thursday as a spike in money market rates kept alive an outside chance of the European Central Bank easing monetary policy further at its meeting later in the day.

-None of the economists polled by Reuters expected the European Central Bank to make any move at its May meeting on Thursday, a Reuters poll showed last week.
+None of the economists polled by Reuters expected the European Central Bank to make any move in May, a Reuters poll showed last week.

 However, dwindling spare cash in the banking system has increased volatility in money markets in recent weeks.
 On Wednesday, overnight bank-to-bank Eonia rates settled at 0.26 percent, a touch above the ECB’s main refinancing rate.